rashminayakmdb/Purview/README.md

   - Start the Azure app service.Click on browse to see that the app service is running.
 You should see the message 'MongoDB ChangeStream for Purview' with current timestamp.
   - Add a collection in the Atlas portal to the database you are watching.
 [Portal](https://account.mongodb.com/account/login)
   - Go to 'Microsoft Purview governance portal' in Azure.
 Click on Browse assets and click on the root collection.
-The MongoDB collection created should be listed here in Purview.
+The MongoDB collection that you created in the MongoDB Atlas Portal should be listed here in Purview.

 ## Drop a MongoDB collection:

   -  Drop a collection in the Atlas portal to the database you are watching.
   - Go to  'Microsoft Purview governance portal' in Azure.
 Click on Browse assets and click on the root collection.
-The MongoDB collection dropped should be removed from the Purview.
+The MongoDB collection that you dropped from the MongoDB Atlas Portal should be removed from Purview.